The Consulate General of Israel to the Midwest announced winners of its Social Impact Grants during an awards ceremony on Friday, June 17, in Detroit.

 Empowered Flower Girl is committed to showcasing youth making a positive difference and those who are using their gifts to bring joy to others.

 Parental consent will be required for those under 18.
+Once we receive your nomination, an online form will be email.

 Make sure you sign up to receive the Be EmPOWERed newsletter!